Hospital-Acquired Pneumonia (Nosocomial Pneumonia) and Ventilator-Associated Pneumonia

 The development of hospital-acquired pneumonia (HAP) represents an imbalance between normal host defenses and the ability of microorganisms to colonize and then invade the lower respiratory tract.[9]

 Because aerobic gram-negative bacilli (eg, Pseudomonas aeruginosa) are the major pathogens associated with HAP, the pathophysiology of nosocomial pneumonia relates to the destructive effect on lung tissue.
 Aerobic gram-negative pathogens may be divided into 2 categories.
-The first category includes organisms that cause necrotizing pneumonia with rapid cavitation, microabscess formation, blood-vessel invasion, and hemorrhage (eg, P aeruginosa).[8]
-Alternatively, other nonnecrotizing gram-negative bacilli (eg, Serratia marcescens) may be responsible for nosocomial pneumonia.
+The first category includes organisms that cause necrotizing pneumonia with rapid cavitation, microabscess formation, blood-vessel invasion, and hemorrhage (eg, P aeruginosa).[10]
+Alternatively, other non-necrotizing gram-negative bacilli (eg, Serratia marcescens) may be responsible for nosocomial pneumonia.

 Common causes of hospital-acquired pneumonia

-Common bacteria involved in hospital-acquired pneumonia (HAP) include the following:[9]
+Common bacteria involved in hospital-acquired pneumonia (HAP) include the following[911] :

-Less-common pathogens associated with hospital-acquired pneumonia
+Pathogens infrequently associated with hospital-acquired pneumonia

+Nosocomial Legionella pneumonia occurs often in outbreaks or clusters.
 Influenza A, RSV, hMPV, or HPIV-3 may cause hospital-acquired pneumonia (HAP) from person-to-person spread.

 Organisms associated with ventilator-associated pneumonia

-Organisms associated with ventilator-associated pneumonia (VAP) include the following:
+Organisms associated with ventilator-associated pneumonia (VAP) include the following[12] :

-These organisms are commonly recovered from respiratory secretions in patients with VAP.[10]
+These organisms commonly are recovered from respiratory secretions in patients with VAP.[13]
 The recovery of a respiratory pathogen from respiratory secretions does not establish it as the cause of nosocomial pneumonia.
 MSSA/MRSA frequently colonize respiratory secretions in intubated patients but rarely, if ever, cause nosocomial pneumonia/VAP.
 In contrast, MSSA/MRSA may cause community-acquired pneumonia (CAP) in those with influenza.
 Anaerobic organisms are not important pathogens in nosocomial pneumonia.
 (See Differentials in Nosocomial Pneumonia.)

 Risk factors

 The stomach appears to be an important reservoir of gram-negative bacilli that can ascend and colonize the respiratory tract.
-A prospective observational study found that patients who used acid-suppressive medications were more likely to develop hospital-acquired pneumonia (HAP) than were patients who did not (5% vs 2%).
+A prospective observational study found that patients who used acid-suppressive medications were more likely to develop hospital acquired pneumonia (HAP) than were patients who did not (5% vs 2%).
+Further evaluation by drug class showed that the risk for pneumonia was significantly increased with proton pump inhibitors, but not with histamine 2-blocking agents.[8]

 Epidemiology of Nosocomial Pneumonia